OleHolmNielsen/GPAW-benchmark-2023/README.md

 module list
 ```

-The verification tests should be executed with 8 single-threaded MPI tasks by:
+The verification tests should be executed
+as shown in https://wiki.fysik.dtu.dk/gpaw/devel/testing.html with 8 single-threaded MPI tasks by:

 ```
 export OMP_NUM_THREADS=1
-gpaw -P 8 test
+mpiexec -n 8 pytest -v --pyargs gpaw
 ```

 Warning messages and “SKIPPED” tests in the test suite output are accepted, but FAILED tests are not acceptable and must be corrected.